 This is how organic substances were created.
 These evolved and created new structures through evolution towards the goal of life.
 Especially the brain played an increasingly central role as a controller over time.

 The difficulty lies in the fact that people do not want to admit that the consciousness is merely an amplification of the senses, in order to convey information to the corresponding neuron networks.

 It is claimed, then, that consciousness is something quite extraordinary that one cannot explain with physical and chemical fundamentals.

 To equate it with intensified perception of the senses, which are based on the fundamentals of physics and chemistry, is completely rejected, because it does not fit into the image that they have of consciousness in them.

 Since ea.
 These philosophers are shaped by their midpoints "metaphysics", (keywords: immortal soul, mind-body problem, free will, God among others), they are blind about the fact that you are with the brain, with its physical and chemical fundamentals, intellectual subjective experience levels and the consciousness can explain.

 The midpoints point "metaphysics" is the trap for their lack of understanding.

-It is as before with the Copernican system: the midpoint; the geocentric view of the world - the earth is in the midpoints of the universe - prevented the insight into the heliocentric world view: the earth is merely a planet that moves around the sunThe then leading intellectual class could distinguish itself from this central point; the Geocentric world view, do not solve it.
+It is as before with the Copernican system: the midpoint; the geocentric view of the world - the earth is in the center of the universe - prevented the insight into the heliocentric world view: the earth is merely a planet that moves around the sunThe then leading intellectual class could distinguish itself from this central point; the Geocentric world view, do not solve it.